How to Get Approved for a Merchant Cash Advance, Even if You've Been Declined in the Past

 - Ask for specifics, including what you could do to get your application approved in the future.

-- Consider their concerns, even if you plan on applying to a different funder.
+- Consider their concerns and take action, even if you plan on applying to a different funder.

 A merchant cash advance funder is essentially buying a portion of your future credit card sales for a set period.
 Due to this, funders examine your current and past credit card sales closely.
 So, if you aren’t currently making many credit card sales, it can be hard for a funder to provide you with a cash advance.